tmnewt/pyport/README.md

 ## Summary Goal Stages:

 1) ~~Write up the original project with discussion.~~ Done!
+1.5) Investigate dependencies and related projects.

+1.?)
+Experiemnt with different ideas

 2) Improve the code structure (pretty much rewrite all the code).
 3) Overhaul new code with useful features to increase usability.
 4) Overhaul the backend and work on code efficiency.